OctopusDeploy/docs/docs/getting-started.md

 #### Projects

-Projects define your deployment process, configuration variables, and the deployment lifecycle.
-Think of it as a blueprint for releasing your Packages to Deployment Targets.
+Projects let you manage multiple software projects from the Octopus Web Portal.
+For each project you have, you define a deployment process, configuration variables, and the environments the software will be deployed to.

 #### Deployment Process